jamesjcooper/jamesjcooper.github.io/_pages/about.md

 datasets in the digital marketing sphere.
 I have a broad interest in data and love exploring new concepts in machine learning, data visualization, and data mining.

-In my spare time I enjoy coffee, playing guitar, cycling, and travelling the world with my wife (when time allows)
+In my spare time I enjoy coffee, playing guitar, cycling and analyzing workouts, and travelling the world with my wife (when time allows).